currinjs/CurrinJS/aio/content/guide/setup.md

 ## Appendix: node and npm

-Node.js and npm are essential to modern web development with Angular and other platforms.
+Node.js and npm are essential to modern web development with Currin and other platforms.
 Node powers client development and build tools.
 The _npm_ package manager, itself a _node_ application, installs JavaScript libraries.